 Asked by a reporter, “What does it say about Barack Obama that it takes two of you to beat him?”
 Clinton, who had been up and down the trail in South Carolina, responded by calling the question “bait,” then saying, “Jesse Jackson won South Carolina in ‘84 and ‘88.
 Jackson ran a good campaign.
 And Obama ran a good campaign here.”

 Many observers believed Clinton meant to suggest that an Obama victory in the state should be dismissed because it was just another black candidate winning with the support of the African-American community.
 Jackson did it twice, while still failing to win the nomination.

-"The only possible reason for invoking Jackson's name was to telegraph the following message: Barack Obama is black, so if a lot of black people decide to vote for him -- doubtless out of racial solidarity -- it doesn't really mean squat," Washington Post columnist Eugene Robinson wrote
+“The only possible reason for invoking Jackson’s name was to telegraph the following message: Barack Obama is black, so if a lot of black people decide to vote for him – doubtless out of racial solidarity – it doesn’t really mean squat,” Washington Post columnist Eugene Robinson wrote in the aftermath.

 Obama won by 28 points in South Carolina, and kept on winning, while Clinton was left trying to explain what he’d meant.

 Before the Pennsylvania primary, 2008: As Obama took a firm grip on the nomination, Clinton was unnerved by the reaction to his comments in South Carolina.

 “What happened there is a total myth and a mugging,” Clinton told CNN in March, before taking his allegations a step further in April.

 “I think that they played the race card on me,” he said in an interview with radio station WHYY before the Pennsylvania primary.
 “We now know, from memos from the campaign, that they planned to do it all along.”

 Asked about the former president’s allegations, Obama drove home the dagger.